fbpx

 As Rehder and I scanned the wall, he stopped dead on a surveillance photo of two bank robbers clad head to toe in black body armor and armed with assault rifles.

 Rehder dubbed the pair “The Hi Incident Bandits.”
-They had shot up two banks in the San Fernando Valley a few months early.
+A few months earlier, they had shot up two banks in the San Fernando Valley.

 With an ominous foreshadowing, Rehder told me they were not just dressed for a bank robbery but for a confrontation.